 Finishing the Wood

 Now you're ready to pick out a wood finish.
 Here you have a lot to choose from.
 For more information on finishing and finishes, read .
-The most common approach for cabinets is to stain the wood with a water based or solvent based wood stain, followed by a clear finish, such as General Finishes EF PolyAcrylic Blend.
+The most common approach for cabinets is to stain the wood with a water based or solvent based wood stain, followed by a clear finish.
 Remember to do a thorough job of removing dust from wood surfaces with a tack cloth or damp rag immediately before applying the finish.
 For better results, use a pre-stain wood conditioner before applying stain to difficult to stain woods .
 Also, apply many thin coats of clear finish - sanding lightly in between coats with 220 grit or finer sandpaper - instead of just a few thick ones.

 With all of the time and care you've invested in your cabinets, it may seem a shame to reinstall their old, wear-worn knobs, pulls and hinges.
 We can help.
 Rockler offers a broad selection of knobs and pulls to suit all budgets and tastes.
 New hinges are also worth considering.
 Many times, simply updating your hinges with self-closing, adjustable hinges can greatly improve the appearance of your cabinets, and make them more "user friendly".